NAUMathStat/seminars/famusCurrent.md

 **Speaker:** Jeff Rushall (NAU)

-**Abstract:** II will talk explain a curious piece of mathematical history - namely, the discovery of a special set of prime numbers that are now known as Fermat primes - and what their discoverer, Pierre de Fermat, got right and what he got wrong.
+**Abstract:** I will talk explain a curious piece of mathematical history - namely, the discovery of a special set of prime numbers that are now known as Fermat primes - and what their discoverer, Pierre de Fermat, got right and what he got wrong.
 I will also explain why Fermat primes are still interesting today.

 The faculty guest this week is Dr. Terry Crites, who is our current department chair.  [[PDF of Flyer]({{ site.baseurl }}/famus_files/FAMUS17-09-15.pdf)]